sofmeright/VirtualDisplayDriver_Wizard/README.md

 ### Planned Features:
 > Validation of the resolution fields of positive integers only so that jank can not be inserted into the list.
 >
+> Automatically selecting a default GPU when nothing is selected.
+Meant to add this already.
+Whoops!
+>
 > Adding resolutions by pressing enter when (Wt x Ht + Hz) is filled out rather than by pressing a button.
 >
 > A generic installer flow with options for users who do not want an Advanced tool and just want to get up and going.